 Badger Bus

-Travel between Wisconsin and Minnesota's Big Ten campuses with weekend bus routes provided by Badger Bus.
-Pickup and dropoff are at both the University of Minnesota and UWMadison campuses and are offered every Friday and Sunday.
+Travel between Wisconsin and Minnesota's Big Ten campuses with one daily direct route provided by Badger Bus.
+Pickup and dropoff are at both the University of Minnesota and UWMadison campuses.
 Check current listings for updated pickup and dropoff times.
-Madison's campus bus stop is located within walking distance of several downtown hotels and quick Uber or Lyft rides from anywhere throughout the greater Madison area thanks to its central location.
+Thanks to its central location, Madison's campus bus stop is located within walking distance of several downtown hotels and a quick Uber or Lyft ride to anywhere throughout the greater Madison area.

 Greyhound

-Hop on one of Greyhound's several bus routes between Minneapolis and Madison, offered daily.
+Hop on one of Greyhound's routes between Minneapolis and Madison, offered up to two times daily.
 Check current listings for updated times.
 Pickup is at the Minneapolis Bus Station, 516 2nd Ave.
-North, Minneapolis, and dropoff is at the Dutch Mill Park and Ride at 46 Collins Ct. in Madison.
+North, Minneapolis, and dropoff is at 200 N. Lake Street on the UW-Madison campus, or the Dutch Mill Park and Ride at 46 Collins Ct. in Madison.
 The dropoff location is on the southeast side of Madison near Monona, just a 15-minute Uber or Lyft ride into downtown.
 Or, you can rent a BCycle electric bike to get around town (if you happen to pack lightly).

 Jefferson Lines